AuroraSloan/FdF/README.md

 ![pylone.fdf](https://media.giphy.com/media/tb0TaF4rLupZr1rDaj/giphy.gif)

- This program reads data points representing elevation from an `.fdf` file and connects the data points with lines ultimately displaying a 3D wiregram representation.
+ This program reads data points representing elevation from an `.fdf` file and connects the data points with lines, ultimately displaying a 3D wireframe representation.

  There are two available options for formatting an fdf file.